-1. Ground Jury - Minimum requirements
+1 Ground lury - Minimum requirements Ground July - minimum requirements

-Category Judges President Of Jury Foreign Judge Ground Jury Championships (appointed by FEI) 5 Level 4 Level 4 One level 4 and Two level 3 or above CAIO 5 Level 4 Level 3 or above (FEI approved) One level 4 and Two level 3 or above CAI3 World Cup Qualifier Min 3 Foreign Level 3 or above Level 3 or above One level 3 or above CAI 3 Min 3 Level 3 or above Level 2 or above One level 2 or above CAI 2 Min 3 1 Level 3 or above Level 2 or above One Senior Level National or above CAI 1 Min 2 Level 2 or above N/A One Senior Level National or above
+1. Ground Jury riminum requirements Category Judges President of the Ground Jury Foreign Judge Ground Jury Championships (appointed by FEI) 5 Level 4 Level 4 One level 4 and Two level 3 or above CAIO 5 Level 4 Level 3 or above (FEI approved) One level 4 and Two level 3 or above CAI3 World Cup Qualifier Min 3 Foreign Level 3 or above Level 3 or above One level 3 or above CAI 3 Min 3 3 Level 3 or Level 2 or above above One level 2 or above CAI 2 Min 3 Level 3 or above Level 2 or above One Senior Level National or above CAI 1 Min 2 Level 2 or above N/A One Senior Level National or above

-$^{^{1}}$ If the Ground Jury is composed of 4 or 5 Judges, at least 3 of them have to be FEI Judges.
+If the Ground Jury is composed of 4 or 5 Judges, at least 3 of them have to be FEI Judges.

-- 1.1.the Ground Jury is appointed by the OC, except for Championships when the FEI appoint the Ground Jury.
+- 1.1.
+The Ground Jury is appointed by the OC, except for Championships when the FEI appoints the Ground Jury.
 The OC may send a proposed list to be considered by the FEI at the time of the signature of the Host Agreement. - 1.2.
-Senior Level National Judges are defined as ones with at least five years of experience in highest national class. - 1.3.In CAI1, a Judge with Technical Delegate qualification may in addition assume the duties of a Technical Delegate at a same Event (See article 988 for minimum qualification of the Technical Delegate). - 1.4.
-If there is two dressage arenas, two panels with different officials with the above requirements must be appointed. - 2.
-Para Driving - 2.1.
-On the Ground Jury, one member must have Para Driving Judging gualification. - 3.
-The Duties of the Ground Jury - 3.1.
+Senior Level National Judges are defined as ones with at least five (5) years of experience in highest national class. - 1.3.
+In CAI1\, a Judge with Technical Delegate qualification may in addition assume the duties of a Technical Delegate at a same Event (See article 988 for minimum qualification of the Technical Delegate). - 1.4.
+If there are two (2) Dressage arenas, two (2) panels with different officials with the above requirements must be appointed. - 2.
+Para Driving

+2.1.
+On the Ground Jury, one member must have Para Driving Judging qualification.

+- 3. The Duties of the Ground Jury - 3.1.
 The Duties and Responsibilities of the Ground Jury are laid down in the General Regulations.